kmerckae/panda_safe_hrc_tutorial/source/index.rst

   *  include wrap up youtube video
   *  add |GPL-3-license| to ALL files
   *  make the GitHub repo public
-  *  change the link to the GitHub repo via the code block bash
+  *  change the link to the GitHub repo in all the code block bashes

 Getting Started with ROS, Gazebo, and Git
 ------------------------------------------